Model-Based Inverse Reinforcement Learning from Visual Demonstrations: Discussion and Future Work

 Several challenges remain: Learning a good visual predictive model is difficult, and created one of the main challenges in this work.
 One avenue for easier dynamics model training is to robustify the keypoint detector using methods like \citet{florence2018dense}, so that it becomes invariant to different viewpoints.
 Furthermore, our work assumes that demonstrations are given from the perspective of the robot.
 We account for different starting configurations by learning on relative demonstrations instead of absolute.
 A step towards generalizing our approach even more is to consider methods that can map demonstrations from one context to another, as was presented in \citet{liu2018imitation}.
 Finally, while we have presented experimental results for the more improved convergence behavior of our gradient-based IRL algorithm, as compared to the feature-matching baseline, we would like to investigate our findings in more depth in future work.

-\acknowledgments{We would like to thank Kristen Morse for her useful suggestions during the preparation of this manuscript as well as Masoumeh Aminzadeh for discussions during the early stages of this project.}
+\acknowledgments{We would like to thank Kristen Morse for her useful suggestions during the preparation of this manuscript as well as Deepak Pathak and Masoumeh Aminzadeh for discussions during the early stages of this project.}